MoiraMarques/projeto/Teams-Videos.md

     * user is shown message confirming that video has been removed
 * WHEN user click 'cancel' during confirmation
     * confirmation is dismissed, video is not removed

+## Manage membership

+* **Displays:** A button in the right sidebar allowing user to manage her/his membership
+* **Visible to:** everyone

+* WHEN user is logged in AND is a team member
+    * "Leave team" button is displayed
+* WHEN user is logged in AND is not a team member
+    * WHEN team membership is open
+        * "Join this team now!" button is displayed
+        * **Behavior:**
+            * clicking button makes user a member of the team
+            * user is given the role of contributor
+            * page is reloaded
+    * WHEN team membership is by application
+        * "Apply to join" button is displayed
+        * **Behavior:**
+            * clicking button loads application form in modal dialog
+            * submitting application form creates new application
+            * team admins and owners receive site notification (not yet implemented)
+    * WHEN team membership is by invitation
+        * `p.action-replacement` is displayed containing the text "Membership by invitation only"
+* WHEN user is not logged in
+    * "Sign in to join team" button is displayed
+    * **Behavior:** clicking button loads the sign in page

 ## Bulk edit videos (incomplete)